 “Product Type” is mainly used for creating collections, and is only visible from the backend of your store.
 So if this product is a T-shirt, set the product type to Shirts.

 The “Vendor” section is also for your eyes only.
 This section is best used to keep track of who you purchase products from.

-If you have made collections, you can assign your product to one in this section.
+If you have made collections, you can assign your product to one of them.

 Finally, you can add tags to the product, which help you organize your products.